-- a. your project plan, including - an outline of the activities you will undertake outlining - o a clear research question - the methods being appropriate for the research question and described in sufficient detail - feasible research design and clearly demonstrated expertise, tools and techniques - appropriate milestones, performance indicators and timeframes for delivery

-- the governance structures in place for the project - b. a project feasibility analysis.
+- a. your project plan, including - an outline of the activities you will undertake - appropriate milestones, performance indicators and timeframes for delivery - the governance structures in place for the project. - b. a project feasibility analysis.

 5.3.
 Assessment Criterion 3 - Capacity, capability and resources to deliver the project (30% weighting)